The Eyes of Heisenberg: Plot

-Chs.
-1–4: Harvey and Lizbeth Durant arrive to witness the cutting of their embryo.
-Svengaard, a low-ranking doctor, tries to convince them to skip the procedure, but they are adamant and insist on their right, all the while secretly communicating their contempt for Svengaard in a silent Courier code.
+Harvey and Lizbeth Durant arrive to witness the "cutting" of their embryo.
+Svengaard, a low-ranking doctor, tries to convince them to not view the procedure, but they are adamant and insist on their right, all the while secretly communicating their contempt for Svengaard in a silent Courier code.
 Potter, a high-ranking surgeon, arrives to perform the cut.
 During the procedure, he is shocked to discover that the embryo has qualities not seen in millennia; superior genetics in the areas of intelligence, plus vocation for immortality and full fertility.
 Obligated to destroy it, Potter is surprised to find himself unwilling to do so, aided by the on-the-spot collusion of one of the nurses who sabotages the record of the operation.